South Carolina

 Federally Qualified Health Center/Rural Health Center Services

-Telehealth substitutes for an in-person visit, and generally involves two-way, interactive technology that permits communication between the practitioner and patient.
-FQHCs/RHCs can provide telehealth to extend care when a patient is in a different location.
+Telehealth generally involves two-way, interactive technology that permits communication between the practitioner and patient who are not at the same location at the time the service is delivered.
+FQHCs/RHCs can provide certain services via telehealth to extend care when a patient is in a different location.

 ELIGIBLE SERVICES/SPECIALTIES

-Telehealth services are not an expansion of Medicaid-covered services but an option for the delivery of certain covered services.
+Services rendered via telehealth are not an addition to Medicaid-covered services but a mode of delivery of certain covered services.
 Quality of health care must be maintained regardless of the mode of delivery.
-Telehealth includes consultation, diagnostic and treatment services.

 Services that are eligible for reimbursement include consultation, office visits, individual psychotherapy, pharmacologic management, and psychiatric diagnostic interview examinations and testing, delivered via a telecommunication system.